mnzaki/coolsoft-13-wiki/Migrations.md

 # Database Amendment/Modification Protocol
-## Steps to add push migrations to master:
+## Steps to add migrations to master:

 1) Make a branch from latest version of master with the same name as the branch you are working on, but adding "migrations" to it.
          For example: